As cities issue stay-at-home orders over coronavirus, North Charleston following SC lead

 Mayor Keith Summey said the city isn’t planning to issue a stay-at-home order and will yield to the state on the matter.

 Gov. Henry McMaster said he has no plans to issue a stay-at-home order, although Tuesday he issued a directive just shy of that mandate.
-He ordered closure of all businesses deemed by the state non-essential.
+He ordered closure of all businesses deemed by the state as nonessential.

 The impacts of the order, which permits retail stores to stay open, will be felt in North Charleston.